IBM/ibm-spectrum-scale-container-native-helm/README.md

 especially, the `helm upgrade|rollback|uninstall` features are _not supported_ and are not expected to work.
 You need to follow the offcial IBM documentation to perform any changes or upgrades to the deployment.

-Future releases of IBM Spectrum Scale Container Native Storage Access (CNSA) and IBM Spectrum Scale CSI driver may come with different packaging and deployment options and no longer be suitable for a Helm chart deployment at which point this Helm chart will be discontinued.
+Future releases of IBM Spectrum Scale Container Native Storage Access (CNSA) and IBM Spectrum Scale CSI driver may come with different packaging and deployment options or upgrade strategies and may no longer be suitable for a Helm chart deployment at which point this Helm chart will be discontinued.

 This repository also provides a directory [(examples)](examples/) with some sample YAML manifests